DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/grouping.md

 - [TableHeaderRow](../reference/table-header-row.md)
 - [GroupingPanel](../reference/grouping-panel.md)

-Note that [plugin order](../README.md#plugin-order) is very important.
+Note that [plugin order](../README.md#plugin-order) is important.

 ## Basic setup

-To set up simple static Grid grouping, use the `GroupingState`, `LocalGrouping` and `TableGroupRow` plugins.
+To set up a simple static Grid grouping, use the `GroupingState`, `LocalGrouping` and `TableGroupRow` plugins.

-In the following example, we enable the controlled mode by defining the `grouping` property of the `GroupingState` plugin.
-Handling the `onGroupingChange` event is not required because there is no UI allowing a user to change grouping options.
+In the following example, the controlled mode is enabled using the `grouping` property of the `GroupingState` plugin.
+You do not have to handle the `onGroupingChange` event because an end-user can not change grouping options via the UI.

 .embedded-demo(grouping/local-grouping-static)

 ## Grouping UI for an end-user

-To enable an end-user to group data by a certain column, use the `GroupPanel` and `TableHeaderRow` plugins.
+Use the `GroupPanel` and `TableHeaderRow` plugins to enable an end-user to group data by a certain column.

-Set the `allowDragging` property of the `TableHeaderRow` plugin and the `allowDragging` property of the `GroupingPanel` plugin to true to allow grouping changing by dragging columns between the group panel and the table header.
-Alternatively set the `allowGroupingByClick` property of the `TableHeaderRow` plugin and the `allowUngroupingByClick` property of the `GroupingPanel` plugin to true.
-That will make grid render buttons allowing to change grouping for each header and group cell.
+Set the `allowDragging` property of the `TableHeaderRow` plugin and the `allowDragging` property of the `GroupingPanel` plugin to true to allow changing of grouping options by dragging column headers to or from the group panel.
+Alternatively, you can set the `allowGroupingByClick` property of the `TableHeaderRow` plugin and the `allowUngroupingByClick` property of the `GroupingPanel` plugin to true to allow an end-user to change grouping option via the UI.
+In this case, the plugins add the appropriate buttons to header cells located in the table header row and on the grouping panel.

-You can also enable an end-user to sort data by grouped columns.
-Define the `allowSorting` option of the `GroupingPanel` plugin to enable this feature.
+Define the `allowSorting` option of the `GroupingPanel` plugin to enable sorting data by grouped columns.

 .embedded-demo(grouping/local-grouping-with-ui)